 If you aren't as familiar with Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI) and Medicare or Medicaid as you want to be, we recommend you check out the Social Security benefit information listed in the Redbook link below.

 Don't forget that the Social Security PASS plan is a work incentive that can assist you with your education goals.

 NOW That IS A WORK Incentive!

-Sometimes Medicaid, which is an SSI benefit, gets mixed up with Medicare.
+Sometimes Medicaid gets mixed up with Medicare.

 The federal government and Social Security administers Medicare and you will have a red, white, and blue card.
 You always have the same one and the rules are the same in every state.

-We hope you will register and fill out our questionnaire.
+We hope you will apply and fill out our questionnaire.
 We have more than just Social Security links available, we offer many additional links to grants, financial aid for people with disabilities, and resources for working and much more!